syncfusion-content/wpf-docs/wpf/Updown/Dealing-with-UpDown-control.md

 ---
 layout: post
 title: Dealing with UpDown control | UpDown | WPF | Syncfusion
-description: The UpDown controls allows to change the value by Keyboard or Mouse interaction and it also allows to define increment or decrement when change the value by MouseWheel or clicking Up and Down buttons.
+description: The UpDown controls allows to change the value by Keyboard or Mouse interaction.Allows users to increase or decrease the values using spin button interface.
 platform: wpf
 control: UpDown
 documentation: ug
 ---
+The WPF NumericUpDown control restricts input to double values.
+Allows users to increase or decrease the values using spin button interface.
 # Dealing with UpDown Control

 `UpDown` controls allows to change the value by Keyboard or Mouse interaction and it also allows to define increment or decrement when change the value by MouseWheel or clicking Up and Down buttons.